KM Radius Map

 Yes.
 This tool was heavily used during 2020-2021 lockdowns when many countries imposed 5 km or 10 km travel limits.
 The radius shows straight-line (“as the crow flies”) distance, which is typically how these regulations were defined.

-Can I export the circle to Google Earth?
+Can I export the circle for use in local GIS software?

 Why does my circle look oval-shaped when I zoom out?